 As people age, their body replaces skin cells less and less frequently.
 As a result, damaged skin is not repaired as quickly and damage and wrinkles become more prominent.
 Skin tone can also become dull and dry looking since old cells are not replaced by new ones as frequently.
 This is why it is important to take better care of our skin as we age.
 Procedures such as microdermabrasion and laser therapy can cause new skin cells to generate, which greatly improves skin tone.
 Healthy skin cells are sure to give your face that youthful glow you have been missing.

-By noticing the seven signs of aging, making lifestyle changes is possible.
+By noticing the seven signs of ageing, making lifestyle changes is possible.
 For any damage that simple hydration and improved daily choices cannot fix, there are minimally invasive procedures that can help your skin look its best.
 Botox and Juvederm are common in patients as young as 25 years old and can preserve the natural, healthy appearance of skin.
 The gold standard in improving a sagging face and deep wrinkles is a facelift, but injections can still have impressive results in the meantime.